-Divine Justice – Heaven and Hell; who goes there
+Divine Justice – Heaven and Hell; who goes there, and for how long?

 When the rich young man asked how he could get eternal life Jesus answered that he needed to keep the commandments.
 But when the man asked how he could be perfect then Jesus basically told him to stop trusting in material things and to follow and trust Him.
 This may indicate the difference between the two ways God deals with people, those who do not know about the cross and those who do.
 The criteria for gaining salvation in the Old Testament was 1: to have faith in God’s perfection, 2: to desire to be perfect like God, and 3: to trust that God will help them improve.
 I believe this also applies to People who do not understand the cross but who would believe if they could.
 It also applies to the New Testament, the difference now being that the cross and the resurrection now give us much more assurance of mercy, acceptance without moral improvement and God’s righteousness in us.
 Calvinism makes us feel safe and humble, elevating God’s sovereignty and our lack of involvement in salvation, but nice feelings are not our religion.
 Calvin’s doctrines of grace are not fully Biblical.
 God restricts his power in order to give us free will.